-PROJECT NAME STATUS 1.
-Airport Relocation The strategic positioning of uMhlathuze has necessitated long term plans to relocate/ upgrade the current airport.
+PROJECT NAME STATUS Airport Relocation Richards Bay ICC The strategic positioning of uMhlathuze has necessitated long term plans to relocate/ upgrade the current airport.
 A pre-feasibility study for the relocation of the Richards Bay Airport has been finalised.
-The study investigated the various criteria for relocation including tenure, economic imperatives, spatial and land use considerations, environmental risks etc. Next phase in the process is full scale feasibility.
-PPP model being investigated.
-2. Richards Bay ICC Council's vision is to prepare urban design concept with development guidelines for the proposed Richards Bay International Convention Centre with ancillary land uses such as Hotel, residential, professional offices, retail and that will complement the envisaged development of waterfront development.
+The study investigated the various criteria for relocation including tenure, economic imperatives, spatial and land use considerations, environmental risks etc. The project has been registered as a PPP.
+Council's vision is to prepare urban design concept with development guidelines for the proposed Richards Bay International Convention Centre with ancillary land uses such as Hotel, residential, professional offices, retail and that will complement the envisaged development of waterfront development.
 City is not looking for a traditional International Convention Centre, but mixed use centre with conference facilities, retail, leisure and business offices etc. as mentioned above.
 3. Steel Bridge The concept design phase for the Richards Bay Waterfront Steel bridge recommended future phases for implementation.
 The feasibility study has been finalised and essentially included: Determine required statutory approvals (if any), including environmental and water use related and identify long lead items.
 Undertaking a topographical survey and other specialist studies required to inform the processes identified.
-Preparing preliminary designs to initiated the next phase of detail designs, execution, procurement and construction 4.
-The Ridge The proposed Ridge development is to accommodate a Hotel, High Density Residential units and ancillary land uses.
+Preparing preliminary designs to initiated the next phase of detail designs, execution, procurement and construction.
+The next phase in the process is detailed design and implementation.
+4. The Ridge The proposed Ridge development is to accommodate a Hotel, High Density Residential units and ancillary land uses.
 The design reflects a "sense of place", "human scale" and possesses a distinct theme that will take cognisance of the location of the area.
-Tender for the Ridge development has been awarded.
+Tender for the Ridge development has been awarded and project is at an advanced stage of detail planning.
+5. Waterfront Development The Municipality intends to develop the Waterfront Area that will deliver the following: A place for maritime industries, education and businesses, local and international port activities; 6.
+Richards Bay SMME Park SMME Park will cater for hairdressers, mechanics; car wash and SMME offices and has been constructed and being utilized by 20 mechanics.
+7. Nseleni Neighbourhood Shopping Centre Bulk Contributions paid and construction has commenced and Phase 1 Construction completion by anticipated December 2018.